 - Any service rendered by a physician for a pharmaceutical company of any kind (e.g. lectures, consulting, clinical trials, non-interventional studies) must be based on a written contract clearly indicating the service to be provided and the consideration received. - Such contractual service to be provided by a physician must be a scientific or technical activity performed for a company; this also includes educational purposes (prohibition of "sham contracts"). - Non-interventional studies, as well as all other studies or data survey may not be misused for the purpose of influencing therapy or procurement decisions or for mere advertising purposes.
-Please note in this context that the regulation on non-interventional studies (Verordnung über die Meldepflicht von nicht-interventionellen Studien, BGBl II 180/2010) applicable to non-interventional studies as of September 1, 2010 needs to be observed (see question 5.5 below).
+Please note in this context that the regulation on non-interventional studies (Verordnung über die Meldepflicht von nicht-interventionellen Studien, BGBI II 180/2010) applicable to non-interventional studies as of September 1, 2010 needs to be observed (see question 5.5 below).

-Considerations may only consist of money and must be proportionate to the service provided.
+ICLG TO: PHARMACEUTICAL ADVERTISING 2013 © Published and reproduced with kind permission by Global Legal Group Ltd, London Considerations may only consist of money and must be proportionate to the service provided.
 Among other options, the fee schedule for physicians can be used to assess the proportionality of a consideration.
 Appropriate hourly fees may also be agreed to compensate for the time spent in providing the service.